13 Must-Have Law Firm Website Content Elements for 2025

 Image Source: Smartsheet

-Contact forms are key ways to convert visitors on law firm websites.
-Studies show that simpler forms can improve submission rates by up to 50%.
+Contact forms are key to converting visitors on law firm websites.
+Studies show that simpler forms improve submission rates by up to 50%.

 Form Design Best Practices